A Historical Journey of "SECRETS SUBMERSED"

 It was widely assumed that behind the frosted windows ship building was in progress.
 That wasn't far from the truth.
 On a moonless night, the first "secret" slid down a gangplank and under the water.

-After the War, the secret surfaced -- in more ways than one.
 It was found that the American entrepreneur held a contract to build five submarines for the Russian Navy.
 Barred from building them in the United States, he slipped across the border and secretly constructed them in Canada.
-In the cover of night, submarines were tested in the waters of Burrard Inlet.
-During the day, the submarines were well hidden from prying eyes.

 Enjoy your visit.